jdrichards-pursuit/week-3.1-python-basics/readme.md

 - select the Python interpreter in your IDE
 - choose `install` when asked to install the ipykernel package

+**Note** In the bottom right corner of the screen, hover over the `Cursor Tab` and in the box, choose `Disable Globally`.
+Also choose `disabled` in the `Cursor Prediction` dropbox.
+This will enable you to create the code on your own without the help of Cursor.
+Creating the functions yourself will help you learn the material.

 ## Links